Chiranjeevi: 2017–present: Comeback

 From 2013 onwards, he was on the lookout for the right script to mark his comeback into cinema, in what would coincidentally happen to be his 150th film as an actor.
-A year following the release of the highly successful 2014 Tamil film Kaththi, Chiranjeevi chose to remake that film in Telugu as his comeback film.
+A year following the release of the successful 2014 Tamil film Kaththi, Chiranjeevi chose to remake that film in Telugu as his comeback film.
 The remake, titled Khaidi No. 150, directed by V. V. Vinayak, was released during the Sankranti holiday in 2017, about six months short of a decade following Shankar Dada Zindabad, to positive reviews.
 Critics have singled out Chiranjeevi in particular, praising him for both his performance and appearance, especially following a decade of absence from cinema.
 The movie collected ₹41.75 crore on its opening day and grossed ₹164 crore in its lifetime.
 In 2019, he starred in his first period film Sye Raa Narasimha Reddy based on the life of Uyyalawada Narasimha Reddy; it was directed by Surender Reddy.
 The movie made on a budget more than ₹200–270 crore, grossed more than ₹240 crore in its theatrical run.

 Chiranjeevi had two releases in 2022.
 His first film was Acharya directed by Koratala Siva co-starring Chiranjeevi's son Ram Charan.
 His second release was GodFather directed by Mohan Raja.
 The film had Salman Khan in an extended cameo role and was largely successful.
 GodFather subsequently released on Netflix.

 Also in 2022, Chiranjeevi's performance as Batman in the song "Vana Gadiyaramlo" from Muta Mestri went vial, boosting global interest Chiranjeevi and in the performance.

 Chiranjeevi then starred in the 2023 film Waltair Veerayya directed by Bobby Kolli which released during the Sankranti festival.
 The film also starred Ravi Teja in an important role, reuniting them on screen after 23 years since the 2000 film Annayya.
 The film met huge commercial success.
 Waltair Veerayya later released on Netflix for streaming.
 In the same year, he also appeared in Bhola Shankar, a remake of the 2015 Tamil blockbuster, Vedalam.
 However, it opened to unanimously negative reviews and was a huge disaster at the box-office.

-He announced his next film, Vishwambhara (2025), with Mallidi Vassishta of Bimbisara (2022) fame.
+He announced his next film, Vishwambhara, with director Mallidi Vassishta.

+In February 2025, Chiranjeevi faced criticism for remarks at the promotional event for Brahma Anandam, where he joked about feeling like a "ladies' hostel warden" surrounded by his granddaughters and expressed a wish for his son Ram Charan to have a son to continue the family legacy.
+The comments were criticised as sexist and sparked public debate over gender bias and traditional inheritance expectations.